mdShakil2004/A11yLab/README.md

 # Observability

-The platform supports structured application logging and telemetry.
+The platform supports structured logging and telemetry.

-Key metrics include:

 | Metric                | Type      |
 | --------------------- | --------- |